dandob1/Registrar_System_with_Chatbot/README.md

   - Once all courses have been taken, form/thesis is approved, you can request graduation from the student homepage.
   - Process the graduation from the grad secretary
   - If all requirements have been met and student has successfully graduated, you can sign into their account using the same login and see their admin page
+- **Note: if at any time you dont know what the student needs to do to graduate, sign in as the student and ask the chatbot!**